DEPARTS Hotel Lobby at 12:30 pm and will return by 4:00 pm

 The Hockessin Colored School #107 in Delaware holds a pivotal place in American civil rights history.
 Built in 1920 as a one-room schoolhouse, it served Black children during segregation, offering limited resources and hand-me-down materials from white schools.

 Its national significance stems from the 1952 court case Bulah v.
 Gebhart, in which Sarah and Fred Bulah fought for their daughter Shirley to receive equal educational opportunities, including access to school transportation.
 Their case, led by attorney Louis Redding, was the only one among five consolidated into Brown v.
 Board of Education where the lower court ruled in favor of the plaintiffs.
-This ruling helped lay the groundwork for the 1954 Supreme Court decision that declared school segregation unconstitutional
+This ruling helped lay the groundwork for the 1954 Supreme Court decision that declared school segregation unconstitutional.

 TIME: 1:30 - 3:30

-ROOM: TBD
+ROOM: Rosemary

 Participants will engage with a collection of 25 films spanning post-Reconstruction U.S. History.
 Each short film is accompanied by a primary source pack and scaffolded writing outlines to meet the needs of a variety of learners.
 Educators will gain knowledge and tools for expository writing instruction through the Hochman Method, examine best practices for primary source analysis and work with content-rich tools for critical thinking, reading and writing.
 This resource collection was funded in part by a Teaching With Primary Sources grant from the Library of Congress.